Futuristic research of resilience of water resources with scenario planning approach based on case study: Zayandeh Rood watershed

 Authors

-1 Department of Urban Planning, Faculty of Architecture and Urban Planning, Iran University of Science and Technology, Tehran, Iran
+1 M.Sc, Department of Urban Planning, Faculty of Architecture and Urban Planning, Iran University of Science and Technology, Tehran, Iran

 Abstract